 Read more about privacy online

-The Department of Justice and Attorney-General is committed to protecting user privacy.
-Like other Queensland public sector agencies, the department is required to comply with eleven (11) Information Privacy Principles (IPPs) contained in IP Act that set out how personal information must be collected and managed in the public sector environment.
+The Office of Industrial Relations is committed to protecting user privacy.
+Like other Queensland public sector agencies, the Office of Industrial Relations is required to comply with eleven (11) Information Privacy Principles (IPPs) contained in IP Act that set out how personal information must be collected and managed in the public sector environment.

 WorkCover Queensland strives to maintain a balance between protecting a workers' privacy and providing an employer with information to assist them.
 WorkCover's administrative release policy provides more detail of the information released.
 Generally, personal information well only be released if authorised or we must do so by law.